 Interesting fact

 Did you know?
-The creators of the Agile Manifesto intended to develop a flexible alternative to rigid project management methods.
-However, in recent years, some organizations have "over-structured" Agile, turning it into a rigid process itself—ironically losing the flexibility it was meant to provide.
+The authors of the Agile Manifesto created Agile as a flexible alternative to rigid project management models.
+Over time, however, some organizations have introduced so many rules and frameworks that Agile itself can become overly structured—losing the adaptability it was originally designed to provide.

 For a deeper dive into Agile principles, explore "What Is the Agile Manifesto?
 Understanding Its Core Values and Principles".
 Learn how to effectively manage team dynamics in our article "Agile Team Structure: Roles and Responsibilities for Effective Collaboration".
 For strategies to align client expectations, check out "Project Roadmap: A Strategic Guide to Planning and Executing Successful Projects".